 [Warning: This episode contains a description of animal slaughter.
 Listener discretion is advised.]

 Constructing Time was met with a healthy skepticism upon its release.
-I’ve cherry-picked the coherent bits into a narrative, but the book is 800-odd pages that are… let’s call it “difficult to follow,” especially in translation.
+I’ve cherry-picked the coherent bits into a narrative here, but the book is 800-odd pages that are… let’s call it “difficult to follow,” especially when translated into English from French.
 There are full chapters about the metaphysics of consciousness, epiphenomenology, spiritual dualism, and a variety of other esoteric topics.
-It didn’t make a lot of waves in the academic philosophy at the time.
-Critics largely dismissed it as a text written by an engineer who was pretending to be a philosopher with mixed results at best.
-Just another guy with tenure who could publish pretty much anything he wanted as his mind was clouded by old age.
+It didn’t make a lot of waves in academic philosophy at the time either.
+Critics largely dismissed it as a text written by an engineer who was just pretending to be a philosopher with mixed results at best.
+Just another guy with tenure who could publish pretty much anything he wanted while his mind was clouded with old age.

 But you can see why his musing might be relevant to WOE.BEGONE.
-There is some sort of dimensional fuckery about and our new friend CANNONBALL thought Thibbideau was important enough to include in his little icebreaker.
-I couldn’t make heads or tails of Constructing Time, so I was hoping that CANNONBALL might be able to give me some guidance.
+There is some sort of dimensional fuckery going on and our new friend CANNONBALL thought Thibbideau was important enough to include in his little icebreaker.
+I couldn’t make heads or tails of Constructing Time honestly, so I was hoping that CANNONBALL might be able to give me some guidance.

-Also, Charles Thibbideau doesn’t exist anymore.
+Also… Charles Thibbideau doesn’t… exist anymore.
 Like, he died in 1985, but I mean that he didn’t exist now.
-Doesn’t exist then.
-That book existed and it doesn’t as of a couple weeks ago.
-This is the third episode, you know what I mean by now.
+He uh… he doesn’t exist then.
+The book existed and it doesn’t as of a couple weeks ago.
+This is the third episode you know what I mean by now.
 This is WOE.BEGONE.

 This is the third episode in my series about the mysterious game WOE.BEGONE.
-Please start at the beginning of the story if you are new here, if for no other reason than to prepare you for how things ramp up.
+Please start at the beginning of the story if you are new here, if for no other reason than to prepare you for how things are about to ramp up.

-I got there ten minutes early, hoping that CANNONBALL would recognize me, because there wasn’t any way for me to recognize him.
+I got there ten minutes early, hoping that CANNONBALL would recognize me because there wasn’t any way for me to recognize him.
 I did have some preconceptions about what he might look like based on the screed he sent me.
-Male, disheveled and unkempt, fidgety, either rail thin or especially rotund but not anything in between.
+Probably male, disheveled, unkempt, fidgety, either rail thin or especially rotund but not anything in between.
 CANNONBALL failed to deliver on most of these preconceptions.

-I thought about recording him covertly on my phone, but thought better of it.
-What follows is a paraphrasing of our conversation.
-I’m not going to try to imitate his voice, that would just leave me looking like an idiot.
+I thought about recording him covertly on my phone but thought better of it.
+So, what follows is a paraphrasing of our conversation.
+I’m not gonna try to imitate his voice, ‘cause I’m not a very good actor.
+It would just leave me looking like an idiot.
 CANNONBALL, if you’re listening, I hope I did our conversation justice.

 “You’re CANNONBALL?”
 I asked.

 “You’re Mike Walters.
-By the way, You’re going to need a codename if you’re going to get through this unscathed.
-I was able to find your house on Google Maps.”
-He said.
+By the way, you’re going to need a codename if you’re gonna get through this unscathed.
+I was able to find your house on Google Maps,” he said.
 Not threateningly, just completely matter of fact.
-He had a calm and in charge demeanor.
+He had a calm and in-charge demeanor.